Examples of Herd Mentality: Lessons for Learning and Earning

 Examples of Herd Mentality: Learning to Win

-Herd mentality, also known as mob mentality or crowd psychology, is a significant psychological phenomenon where individuals’ behaviours or beliefs conform to those of their group.
+Herd mentality, also known as mob mentality or crowd psychology, is a significant psychological phenomenon where individuals’ behaviours or beliefs conform to their group’s.
 This tendency has profound implications across various domains, from financial markets to fashion trends and political movements.

 In financial markets, herd mentality is vividly demonstrated.
 Investors often mimic the collective actions of the crowd, leading to inflated market bubbles followed by sharp crashes.
 The 2021 GameStop stock surge is a notable example where retail investors collectively drove up the stock price, challenging established Wall Street norms.